HangfireIO/Hangfire.Documentation/index.rst

 Hangfire allows you to kick off method calls outside of the request processing pipeline in a very easy, but reliable way.
 These method invocations are performed in a *background thread* and called *background jobs*.

-From the 10.000-feet view the library consist of three main components: *client*, *storage* and *server*.
+From the 10.000-feet view the library consists of three main components: *client*, *storage* and *server*.
 Here is a small diagram that describes the main processes in Hangfire:

 .. image:: hangfire-workflow.png
    :alt: Hangfire Workflow